 And if you’re not yet enjoying all the benefits of natural gas, consider getting your home connected (or business) so that you can enjoy natural gas now, and renewable hydrogen gas once it’s rolled out.

-Either way, renewable hydrogen gas is coming to a home near you in the not-too-distant future.
+Either way, we’re aiming to ensure that renewable hydrogen gas is coming to a home near you in the not-too-distant future.
 Stay up-to-date on the latest renewable gas developments over on our AGN blog, our Renewable Gas hub, or on this dedicated Renewable Gas website.